City of Regina Homepage

 What does it mean to “clear” the sidewalk?

 A safe and even walking surface is expected on all City sidewalks adjacent to the property by clearing to the sidewalk edges and as close to the concrete as possible.
-It should be shovelled within the allotted time to ensure snow and ice does not build up or cause slippery conditions for users.
+It should be shovelled within the allotted time to ensure snow and ice do not build up or cause slippery conditions for users.

 Where can I put the snow?